behas/graphsense-datafeed/README.md

 interface)

     mkdir data
-    python fetch_blocks.py -p ./data/block -b BITCOINCLIENT -n 50000
+    python fetch_blocks.py -d ./data -h BITCOIN_CLIENT -n 50000

-The -p option specifies the prefix of the files generated (e.g. `./data/dump_` string will save 32Mb files named `dump_` into the `data` folder) and the -b option specifies the server running the Bitcoin server.
+The -f option specifies the prefix of the files generated (saves 32Mb files named into the `data` folder) and the -h option specifies the server running the Bitcoin server.

 Ingest the blocks from the data directory into Cassandra